bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: 2
 {{/example}}

-# product info numeric of &lt;operating system&gt;
+# product info numeric of &lt;operating system&gt; : integer

 Returns the result of the [GetProductInfo](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724358%28v=vs.85%29.aspx) function.
 The inspector only provides meaningful results for Windows Vista and newer versions of the OS.